Cisco-Kosha/discord-connector/README.md

 You can use the Kosha Discord connector to perform several useful operations to manage your Discord channels and guilds.

+Refer to the Kosha Discord connector [API specification](openapi.json) for details.

 ### Managing Channels

 - Get channel information